OVERRIPE MANGO LEATHER¶

 - Stiffeners such as fibres, yarn or natural debris may be added for more structure and reinforcement.

 - Other starches will work, pick whatever is (organically) produced locally.
+Different starches may have different levels of binding power.
+If it gets too brittle and cracks, you used too much.

 - For recipe made of local produce, rather than local waste, try other fibrous fruit waste like, apples, peaches, plums or even rhubarb.